 You need eyeballs on it.

-Start with a rental listing syndication service, like HotPads.
-They’ll distribute it to other rental listing websites, for maximum exposure.
+Start with a rental listing syndication service, like, say, ours!
+Our online landlord software will distribute your rental listing to other Zillow, Trulia, and HotPads for maximum exposure.

 In some neighborhoods, that’s enough.
 But some demographics largely prefer offline methods to find new homes; older residents, for example, are often less online-oriented.
 If you invest in lower-income neighborhoods, look deeper into how local residents find housing, because it may not be the same way you do.